 As such, a common question is, “What about employees with coverage through

 their spouse’s job?
 Can employees be reimbursed for job-based (group) premiums?”
-In most cases the answer is no. Let's take a look.
+In most cases, the answer is no. Let's take a look.

-Understanding What a Section 105 Plan Can Reimburse
+Understanding What an HRA Can Reimburse

 Examples of eligible policies include major medical health insurance, limited benefit health insurance, dental and vision insurance, qualified ancillary policies, Medicare supplemental insurance, COBRA coverage, and long-term care premiums.